Subrata123/Identify-the-potential-customers-having-higher-probability-of-purchasing-the-loan.-/README.md

-# Supervised-Machine-Learning
-Predict likelihood of a liability customer buying personal loans
+# Predict likelihood of a liability customer buying personal loans

 Background :